Retailer Spotlight: The Toggery in Whitefish, Montana

 To keep a pulse on both the outdoor and fashion aspects of the business, the Stephens attend both Outdoor Retailer and fashion trade shows, like Magic and LA Market.
 So you can just as easily find brands like Free People filling the racks as you can Marmot or Kühl.

 “We pride ourselves on offering well-known brands that serve a function but don’t sacrifice style,” according to the Products page on its website.
 “You’ll find outfits, shoes, and accessories that will take you from the mountains to the barbecue!”

 Rene Stephens, who co-owns The Toggery, says the design was intentional to differentiate themselves from other outdoor specialty retailers.

 “Being a brick-and-mortar store in a resort town, you have to be different,” she said.
 “I don’t want people to walk in my store and think it looks like every other store.”

 But what’s a shopper to do when they sees waxed canvas and unfamiliar accessories next to their default purchase of plaid and jeans?
 The Stephens really shine in their commitment to fashion by offering free style consultations, ensuring customers don’t get lost in the process.

 All a customer has to do is fill out a form (found on The Toggery’s website) detailing size and style preferences, and pick a time to come into the store before or after hours.
 Customers get the store to themselves, along with someone to help pick out clothes.

-“It takes a lot of time to go through all the clothes,” Rene Stephens says.
+“It takes a lot of time to go through all the clothes,” Rene Stephens said.
 “There is such a diverse mix, [and this way] you can dial in what you’re looking for.”

 This #CoolShop has long been committed to the happiness of each individual customer, and their style consultations are just another way of making sure everyone can find gear that fits and functions for them personally.

-“Because that’s what everybody wants—a personal experience,” Rene Stephens says.
+“Because that’s what everybody wants—a personal experience,” Rene Stephens said.